kuhnrl30/kuhnrl30.github.io/_posts/2016-01-19-Fantasy-Football-in-R-Part-II.md

 Weekly.Points<- data.frame(t(temp))
 names(Weekly.Points)<- c("Team", "Actual", "Projected", "Week")
 ```
+I want to compare the predicted and actual point spread for each matchup.
+Here I've calculated the spread as the difference between my team's points and the opponent's score.
 A little more formatting and we get a long, tidy data set.

 ```r
 # Cleanup data and create a tidy dataset